 A forward contract offers peace of mind.
-Once you have had a purchase offer accepted it can take 2 to 3 months to complete a sale.
-Knowing that during that time you won’t be hit by moving exchange rates, you can be sure you’ll have enough after conversion to Euros to be able to complete the deal.
+Once you have had a sale offer accepted it can take 2 to 4 months to complete and get the proceeds.
+Knowing that during that time you won’t be hit by moving exchange rates, you can be sure you’ll have enough after conversion to Euros to be able to complete the purchase in Ireland.